Bbold72/TIS-FA22-SmartMOOCs/README.md

 ```
 make run
 ```
+This will output a file `final_results.csv` in the data folder.

-Alternatively, can run commands individually:
+Alternatively, can run the commands individually:

 1. Process raw transcript files
 ```